kye4u2/AutoRE_ML_NLP_LLM_Course_Student/README.md

 ---

-Certainly.
-Here’s the revised section, reflecting that you should set permissions on `/opt`, download and unzip Ghidra there, and noting the assumption that this is a VM with a single user.

----

 ## Ghidra 11.2.1 and Blackfyre Plugin Installation (Required for Lab 0)

 The following steps are **required for Lab 0**.